New Hampshire Republicans choose between far-right, moderate candidates for U.S. Senate | Politics

 Taking back either the Senate or the House of Representatives would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.
 The leading New Hampshire candidate, retired Army Brigadier General Don Bolduc, has echoed Trump's false claims about 2020 election fraud and questioned whether the Federal Bureau of Investigation should be abolished following its August search of Trump's Florida estate, where agents found a cache of classified documents.
 He has courted Trump, but Trump has not endorsed him.

 Bolduc faces state Senate President Chuck Morse, a lower-key figure who is backed by White Mountain PAC, a national Republican group that has spent at least $4.6 million on his behalf.
 Several other candidates have failed to gain widespread support.
-Neither candidate held a clear lead when voting concluded at 8 p.m.
-Eastern time (0000 Wednesday GMT).
+With 8% of the expected vote tallied, Bolduc and Morse were virtually tied.
+Bolduc had 36.1% shortly after polls closed at 8 p.m.
+Eastern time (0000 Wednesday GMT), while Morse had 36.0%, according to Edison Research.

 Morse would stand a better chance of defeating Hassan than Bolduc because he can appeal to independents who account for the majority of voters in the state, said Dartmouth College political science professor Linda Fowler.
 "If Bolduc gets the nomination, the independents will go to Hassan," she said.
 "If he doesn't get the nomination, the independents will have a serious choice."